frederic-perez/AmE-dictionary/data/dictionary.md

 __gag__ _n_ _The cases’s gag order._
 __gaggle__ _n informal_ :nine::m: A disorderly group of people. _A gaggle of Phillies fans taunted him._ _The media gaggle._ _A gaggle of students._ _A gaggle of geese._ _A gaggle of businessmen._ _A gaggle of mystery digests._ _A gaggle of tourists._
 __gaiety__ _n_ _Frenetic gaiety._
+__gainsay__ _v_ /gayn-SAY/ Gainsay is a formal word that means “to deny or disagree with something,” or “to show or say that (something) is not true.” _Although the defendant initially denied involvement in the incident, there was no gainsaying the evidence that the prosecutor presented at the trial._
 __gait__ _n_ :two::hammer: _A pretty boy with a swing in his gait._
 __gaiter__ _n_
 __gal__